FactomProject/factom-docs/cli/includes/_run ff.md

 ![node 01](images/wallet_018.png)

 <aside class="notice"><br>
-If this is the first time you are running FF, now's a great time to check your Facebook feed or take your dog on a walk.
+If this is the first time you are running FF, and haven't dowloaded the blockchain via http as recommended above, now's a great time to check your Facebook feed or take your dog on a walk.
 Syncing the Factom blockchain may take a little while, the blockchain is ...big.
 The Factom Control panel will display the progress and notify you when it has finished syncing.
+This will also occur when it has been a while since the last time you have run factomd.
 </aside>

 Once you are synced, in a new Terminal window browse (cd) to the location of your FF installation as you did above (Mac and Windows only).